OU-Libraries/cdm-util-scripts/README.md

 ## Installation

-These instructions require that you are using Python 3 (3.7+) as your `python` and are using a Unix shell with Git installed (like [Git bash on Windows](https://gitforwindows.org/) or the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)).
+These instructions require that you are using Python 3 (3.7+) as your `python` and are using a bash shell of some kind (like [Git bash on Windows](https://gitforwindows.org/) or the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)).

 `cdm-util-scripts` can be installed directly from GitHub: